Treszyk/vaulton-password-manager/Docs/crypto.md

 **Goals:**

 - The server should and **will** never see the master password or master key in plaintext form.
-- Only opaque ciphertexts, salts, key-wrapping blobs and user-specific Argon2id params are persisted in the database
+- Only opaque ciphertexts, salts, key-wrapping blobs and a user-selected KDF mode are persisted in the database
 - A database-only compromise **should not** allow the attacker to decrypt the vault data

 **Trade-offs**